 The painting da Vinci worked so hard on is now widely recognized as a “masterpiece of photographic quality,” created one tiny, misunderstood brushstroke at a time.

 Little things matter in three ways, Andy told me.
 They help you see things better than the competition, play a different game, and lead in new ways.

 Whether by his materials or working through the coaches, Andy has helped nine college football teams win national championships—despite never playing football past the sixth grade.

 “There are little bitty things I notice that can help them, that can turn games,” Andy explained.
 And that kind of attention to detail applies everywhere.

-To show how it all matters, Andy pointed to the story of Michael Phelps’s great triumph at the Beijing 2008 winter Olympics, where he set a new record by winning eight medals.
+To show how it all matters, Andy pointed to the story of Michael Phelps’s great triumph at the Beijing 2008 summer Olympics, where he set a new record by winning eight medals.
 He won that eighth medal by 1/100ths of one second or “less time than it takes for a hummingbird to flap its wings once,” Andy said.

 Phelps’s victory was made possible by every individual stroke and turn.
 And it was boosted by his disciplined training.